trondhindenes/Kubelini/README.md

 6. Supports running the apiserver in a pod.
 This is maybe the biggest difference between "Kubernetes the hard way" and most "Kubernetes Distributions".
 Kubelini simply allows you to choose whether to run the Apiserver as a regular service using systemd or in a pod using the "pod-manifest-folder" functionality of Kubelet.
 So you get to choose!

 ### Cloud support
 Kubernetes has a special setting, `cloud-provider` which is required in some cases, such as when using the `cluster-autoscaler` for scaling a cluster up and down dynamically.
-Unfortunately cloud-provider flag not well documented, but kubelini makes a best-effort attempt of supporting it thru the `kubelet_cloud_provider`/`apiserver_cloud_provider` variables.
+Unfortunately the cloud-provider flag is not well documented, but kubelini makes a best-effort attempt of supporting it thru the `kubelet_cloud_provider`/`apiserver_cloud_provider` variables.
 Make sure your nodes are set up with roles providing sufficient permissions if using it.

 Also note that when the cloud-provider flag is used with AWS, cluster nodes will no longer use `inventory_hostname` for node names, but the AWS-generated "internal dns name" instead.
 Kubelini will by default inject the node label `ansible/inventory-hostname` containing the value of `inventory_hostname`.

 ### Things you need to do after running site.yml
 Nothing, you should end up with a fully functioning Kubernetes cluster.
-You can test stuff for example by running (on the same master node as above):
-`kubectl run netutils --image=trondhindenes/netutils -t -i`
-And test that you're able to resolve addresses on the internet by using
+You can test stuff for example by running: `kubectl run netutils --image=trondhindenes/netutils -t -i` and test that you're able to resolve addresses on the internet by using `dig www.google.com` (this also tests the kube-dns addon).
-`dig www.google.com`

 ### Using kubectl locally against your cluster
 After kubelini has been set up, grab the ca.pem cert and the admin.pem and admin-key.pem from the s3 bucket you've used.